MathTypes/Math/README.md

 Equally important as the use or lack of symbolism in algebra was the degree of the equations that were addressed.
 Quadratic equations played an important role in early algebra; and throughout most of history, until the early modern period, all quadratic equations were classified as belonging to one of three categories.
 This trichotomy comes about because quadratic equations of the form {\displaystyle x^{2}+px+q=0}x^{2}+px+q=0, with p and q positive, have no positive roots.[4]

 In between the rhetorical and syncopated stages of symbolic algebra, a geometric constructive algebra was developed by classical Greek and Vedic Indian mathematicians in which algebraic equations were solved through geometry.
-For instance, an equation of the form {\displaystyle x^{2}=A}x^{2}=A was solved by finding the side of a square of area A.</p></h4>
+For instance, an equation of the form {\displaystyle x^{2}=A}x^{2}=A was solved by finding the side of a square of area A.</h4>
 <a href="#begen">links</a>
     <h3 id="Geometry">Geometry</h3>
-    <h4 class="history"><p>Geometry's origins go back to approximately 3,000 BC in ancient Egypt.
+    <h4 class="history">Geometry's origins go back to approximately 3,000 BC in ancient Egypt.
 Ancient Egyptians used an early stage of geometry in several ways, including the surveying of land, construction of pyramids, and astronomy.
-Around 2,900 BC, ancient Egyptians began using their knowledge to construct pyramids with four triangular faces and a square base.
+Around 2,900 BC, ancient Egyptians began using their knowledge to construct pyramids with four triangular faces and a square base.<br>

-Euclid's Elements
+<br>Euclid's Elements
 The next great advancement in geometry came from Euclid in 300 BC when he wrote a text titled 'Elements.'
 In this text, Euclid presented an ideal axiomatic form (now known as Euclidean geometry) in which propositions could be proven through a small set of statements that are accepted as true.
 In fact, Euclid was able to derive a great portion of planar geometry from just the first five postulates in 'Elements.'
 These postulates are listed below:
 <br>
 (1) A straight line segment can be drawn joining any two points.